Duolingo’s $6-Billion Growth Marketing Case Study: Guilt, Memes & Farts (updated in 2025)

 - Marketers should be careful to recognize the differences between causing guilt versus shame.
 One says “I have done something bad,” while the latter says “I am bad as a person”

-Final Thoughts on Guilt Trips and this Duolingo Growth Marketing Case Study
+Final Thoughts on this Duolingo Growth Marketing Case Study: “The Goose that Lays the Golden Eggs”

 Ultimately Duolingo provides an incredible growth marketing case study for brands looking to add more authenticity and freshness to their strategies.

-They lead the pack when it comes to TikTok, and they’ve connected with Gen-Z like few other companies.
+They lead the pack when it comes to TikTok and fresh organic social engagement, and they’ve connected with Gen-Z like few other companies.

-But the jury is still out on their use of pushiness, passive aggressiveness, guilt, and other negative emotions in their marketing and retention.
+But the jury is still out on their use of pushiness, passive aggressiveness, guilt, and other negative emotions in their product engagement and retention strategy.

 Personally, Duolingo is the first place I go when I’m looking to learn a language.